Toronto Housing Market Report

 Greater Toronto Area (GTA) Housing Market Overview

-The much larger rise in home sales relative to new listings meant that November 2024’s sales-to-new-listings ratio (SNLR) jumped to 51%, higher than October 2024’s SNLR of 43%, pushing it further into balanced market territory.
-This can be seen in the fact that new listings decreased by 24% monthly, compared to sales decreasing by 11.8% monthly.
-The City of Toronto’s SNLR for November 2024 was similar, also at 51%.
+The much larger rise in home sales relative to new listings meant that December 2024’s sales-to-new-listings ratio (SNLR) jumped to 72%, higher than November 2024’s SNLR of 51%, pushing it into seller’s market territory.
+This can be seen in the fact that new listings decreased by 60% monthly, compared to sales decreasing by 43% monthly.
+The City of Toronto’s SNLR for December 2024 was slightly lower, at 66%.
+This still also means that the City of Toronto is a seller's market.

-Three 0.25% rate cuts by the Bank of Canada in June, July, and September 2024 were the first rate cuts in over four years, followed by a jumbo cut of 0.50% that occurred in October 2024, and they brought some hope that the housing market may see a price boost as buyers return from the sidelines.
-We have instead seen a larger influx of sellers who had been waiting to list their homes than a return of buyers, seen through high listing numbers, although November 2024 did see a larger increase in home sales as new listings taper off.
-A possible rate cut in December 2024, as well as future rate cuts, may result in a more robust Toronto housing market in the coming months.
+Three 0.25% rate cuts by the Bank of Canada in June, July, and September 2024 were the first rate cuts in over four years, followed by jumbo cuts of 0.50% that occurred in October and December 2024, and they brought some hope that the housing market may see a price boost as buyers return from the sidelines.
+We have instead seen a larger influx of sellers who had been waiting to list their homes than a return of buyers, seen through higher listing numbers, although December 2024 did see a tapering off in gains of both sales and new listings.
+Future possible rate cuts in 2025 may result in a more robust Toronto housing market in the coming year.
 However, a deterioration in the job market could negate the support that the housing market would receive from further rate cuts.

 Regional Comparison